Course Outline

 • Demonstrate a range of verbal and non-verbal communication strategies to support student engagement

-• Assessment of students with special needs and disabilities; accessing educational support services
+• Assessment of students with additional needs and disabilities; accessing educational support services

 • Understand strategies for involving and working effectively with parents/carers, colleagues and community representatives to meet student needs/disabilities.